South Wales specialist family & child law solicitors

 Probably the most important thing you can do for your family and loved ones during your lifetime is to plan to ensure that they are cared for after your death.
 If you are unmarried and cohabiting or have children from a previous relationship, it is particularly important that you consider obtaining legal advice to ensure that your wishes are met and that your loved ones are protected.

-At Grant Stephens Family Law we understand that each situation is unique, but our experts will give you peace of mind that your estate will be dealt with according to your requests.
+We understand that each situation is unique, but our experts will give you peace of mind that your estate will be dealt with according to your requests.
 Areas of expertise include wills, probate and estate administration, lasting power of attorney and deputy orders.

 Prenuptial and Pre-partnership Agreements